Irrawaddy dolphin: Thailand

 In 2002, the Marine and Coastal Resources Department was assigned to protect rare aquatic animals such as dolphins, whales, and turtles in Thai territorial waters.
 To protect the dolphins, patrol vessels ensure boats stay at least 30 m away from dolphins and no chasing of or running through schools of dolphins occurs.
-Many fishermen on the Bang Pakong River, Prachinburi Province, have been persuaded by authorities to stop shrimp fishing in a certain area, and 30 to 40 fishing boats have been modified so they can offer dolphin sightseeing tours.A total of 65 Irrawaddy dolphins have been found dead along the coast of Trat Province in the past three years.
+Many fishermen on the Bang Pakong River, Prachinburi Province, have been persuaded by authorities to stop shrimp fishing in a certain area, and 30 to 40 fishing boats have been modified so they can offer dolphin sightseeing tours.
+A total of 65 Irrawaddy dolphins have been found dead along the coast of Trat Province in the past three years.
 The local fishing industry is blamed for the deaths of the dolphins.
 In January 2013, over a dozen dead Irrawaddy dolphins were found on the coast of Thailand.
 These dolphins were said to be dead because of a lack of oxygen.
 Dolphins are mammals, and unlike other animals that live in the sea, they must come to the surface for air.
 Many of the dolphins are found dead in the water, and others were washed ashore, said to have been dead for a few days.
 Also, in the first week of February 2013, as many as four Irrawaddy dolphins were found dead.
 The Natural Resources and Environment Ministry is studying artificial breeding options in 2022 to try to save the last herd of Irrawaddy dolphins in Songkhla Lake, which is on the verge of extinction after only 14 were found in the most recent survey.
 They also intend to list dolphins as a protected species, Thailand's highest level of animal protection.

 Malaysia

 In 2008, the Department of Forestry and Sarawak Forestry Cooperative in Sarawak established a protected area for Irrawaddy dolphins in Santubong and Damai (Kuching Wetland).
 Furthermore, they plan to establish more beaches in Miri as protected areas for them.
-The protection measures in the area include prohibition of catching or killing of dolphins and trade in whole or parts of them, and prohibiting the use of gillnets.
+The protection measures in the area include prohibition of catching or killing dolphins and trade in whole or parts of them, and prohibiting the use of gillnets.
 The government may also start small- and medium-scale research of this species at Sarawak Malaysia University with sponsorship from Sarawak Shell.